Windows Fatal error is a common but most problematic error encountered by the users from time to time.

-Fatal errors are codes that returned by the program in following cases:
+Fatal error are codes that returned by the program in the following cases:

-• If the users encountered accessed to illegal instruction
+- If the users encountered accessed to an illegal instruction

-• The privilege level of any operation is invalid
+- The privilege level of an operation is invalid

 If any of these above cases occurs the processor returns an exception to the operating system which in turn is handled as fatal exception error.